 First time applicants or those who have not been funded in the past should initially submit a Letter of Inquiry (LOI).
 Applicants who have received funding in the past may submit a GRANT PROPOSAL.
 Requests for capital expenses or contributions to capital campaigns are generally not considered.

-The LOI (no more than two pages in font size 12) should include the following information:
+Step One: The LOI (no more than two pages in font size 12) should include the following information:

 - A description of the project/program for which support is being requested including the number and the nature of the intended beneficiaries.

 - A brief project/program budget including the amount being requested.

 - Name, title and email address of your principal contact.

 - A roster of the board of directors.